ahmadjx99/hacktivpress-cute/README.md

 # hacktivpress-cute

-Simple Application about simple blogging
+Simple Application about simple blogging.

+You can register or signup : localhost:8080/registration

+After register and login, you can create article : localhost:8080/create

 ## Build Setup